Noeska/illegiblesemantics/projects/proj-2.md

 Lyrically and thematically, songs often deal with the occult, Satanism, and diabolic perversion.
 Sometimes, it's about following the "left-hand path" rather than the "right-hand way;" sometimes it's just plain raging against religion, or at least Christianity.
 Other times, it's about exploring Nietzsche's Zarathustra; still other times, it's about black crows on a tombstone.

 In the mid-1980s, and especially in the early 1990s, there were created a few logos that proved seminal in the years to come, most notably the logos of **Mayhem** and **Emperor**.
 Basically, every Black Metal logo created now takes its cues from both of these.
-Which is why, regardless of subgenre, Black Metal logos tend to look alike.
+Also, the guy who did the Emperor logo went on to do 10,000(!) logos -- mostly in the Black (and Death) Metal scene.<sup></sup> Which is why, regardless of subgenre, Black Metal logos tend to look alike.
 Indeed, they all share a couple of logo and letter design traits:

 1. The logos often display a **high degree of symmetry**;
 ![Black Metal](..\assets\img\projects\proj-2\black2.jpg)